 - The passenger and cargo terminals are better to be constructed, owned and operated by qualified private entities under the PPP Framework.

-With a passenger handling capacity of 125,000 passengers a year, the new terminal building has been built to accommodate more tourists and local residents.
+- The terminal building and admin block is complete and ready for full scale operations.
+With a passenger handling capacity of 125,000 passengers a year, it has been built to accommodate more tourists and local residents.

 - The government has also planned to extend Isiolo Airport runway from 1.4km to 2.5km to attract larger planes.